mrpixelgrapher/dreamboothgenerator/README.md

 ![Capture](https://user-images.githubusercontent.com/113246464/194565511-4f71bf25-987d-47fe-bf93-e3ec4c428310.PNG)

-These were th eimages from the first model that I trained.
+These were the iimages from the first model that I trained.
 In the above images you can see a burned up look, which is a result of overtrianing.
 There are a lot of artifacts and the amount of poses is limited to that of the training image.
+Soemtimes, even copies of your subject shows up.

 To understand how to stop overtraining it was important to figure out the right number of steps and the number of training images, I ran these tests to find out: